All Episodes

 That is not the law.

-Now the judge refused essentially summary judgment, but he allowed the lawsuit to continue.
+Now, the judge refused essentially summary judgment, but he allowed the lawsuit to continue.

-Uh the judge isn't gonna decide this until February, which may make it moot by then the longer this thing goes, the deeper the tentacles get spread into the fabric.
+The longer this thing goes, the deeper the tentacles get spread into the fabric.

-The states that didn't sign on to the exchanges do not qualify for subsidies.
+The states that didn't sign on to the exchanges do not qualify for subsidies, yet the government is forcing them to take them.

-And and that's what the lawsuit revolves around.
+And that's what the lawsuit revolves around.

 It's a little bit more complicated and intricate than that.

-Um but it's essentially that Obamacare forbids the federal government from enforcing the law in any state that opted out of setting up its own health care exchange.
+But it's essentially that Obamacare forbids the federal government from enforcing the law in any state that opted out of setting up its own health care exchange.

-Uh the website itself may do that.
+The website itself may do that.

-They don't have a pro they don't have anything to sell.
+They don't have anything to sell.

-Their websites, the product, but they've got nothing to sell.
+Their website's the product, but they've got nothing to sell.

 In the meantime, let's go back to the phones and let's get to the phones.